Moab Elopement Guide: Advice From A Local Photographer

 • Peekaboo in the Needles district of Canyonlands (10 miles roundtrip, takes you out to some incredible petroglyph drawings in the cliffs)

-• Devil’s Garden Trail in Arches National Park (8 mile loop with 7 different arches)
+• Devil’s Garden Trail in Arches National Park (8 mile loop with 7 different arches, can easily do just a part of it)

 • Fiery Furnace in Arches National Park (permit required, must be acquired in person up to 7 days in advance)